ahealy19/F-IDE-2016/readme.md

 #### `plot_second_linegraph.py`
 The cumulative time taken for the three theoretical strategies and Where to find an answer to the goals in the test dataset.
-Uses data stored in `data_for_second_linegraph.csv` - particularly important for the time-consuming 'Random' cacluations.
+Uses data stored in `data_for_second_linegraph.csv` - particularly important for the time-consuming 'Random' calculations.
 Renders `line_graph_eval_provers.pdf` to the `paper` folder.
 Also prints the average times File/Theory/Goal times used in Table 3.

+#### `thresholds.py`
+Parameterise Where4's performance by using a threshold, reading data from `data_for_second_linegraph.csv`.
+Renders `thresholds.pdf` to `paper` folder.
+These plots show the effect of the threshold on the time taken for a response (top) and number of goals which can be proved (bottom).